A walk in the park at Charlecote

 Turn right through the iron gates and walk between the Cedar Lawn and croquet lawn.

 You'll come to the thatched summerhouse created by Mary Elizabeth Lucy in the mid-1800s for her grandchildren.
-Funds have been raised to restore the building and replace its contents and this work will commence in 2013.
+Funds have been raised to restore the building and replace its contents - partly from the sale of our raffle tickets - and this work will commence this year.

 Walk along the path ahead of you to the left of the summerhouse along the length of the Long Border.
 Go through the metal gate on your left to drop down into the parkland.

-On your left is a giant mown grass spiral ideal for running round (and round) if youve got the energy.
+On your left there's plenty of space for running round or flying a kite.
+There's a fallen tree to climb on and explore too.
 The ditch and wall on your right is called a ha-ha.
 It keeps the livestock out of the gardens without using a fence.
 This creates an uninterrupted view of the landscape from the house and garden.
-Restoration work will commence here soon and children shouldnt jump off this structure, however tempting!
+Children shouldn't jump off this structure, however tempting!

 Walk down the gentle slope towards the river Avon.